 The CEAC meets twice a year.
 These are usually a 2 day event and usually follow on from one of the Common conferences.
 Key members from IBM also attend this event.
 It is not mandatory for all CEAC members to attend all F2F meetings but it is highly desirable for them to do so.
 Members should be expected to attend at least one each year.

 Marketing of the CEAC is important for IBM, Common Europe and the CEAC team itself.
-It is important that we highlight the success stories from the work carried out by the CEAC and also to seek new council members and of course new Requests for Enhancements.
+It is important that we highlight the success stories from the work carried out by the CEAC and also to seek new council members and of course new Ideas.
 All of the CEAC members are under a Non-Disclosure Agreement (NDA) so we have to be sure that we review any communication or marketing to the outside world to ensure we do not infringe this agreement.
 But this NDA does not mean that no communication is possible.

 Common Europe Advisory Council (CEAC)